 3. Rothenburg ob der Tauber, the Most Romantic Stop On

 The Romantic Road

-Picture perfect Rothenburg ob der Tauber is the most popular town on the Romantic Road.
+Picture perfect Rothenburg ob der Tauber is the prettiest and most popular town on the Romantic Road.
 It's the best preserved medieval city in Germany and possibly all of Europe.
 Some claim Rothenburg is too Disney-esque and exists only for tourists.
 This isn't the place to buy your beer steins and souvenirs; they're pricey.

 Though it may be a tourist-fly film set, the dreamy UNESCO town still enchants.
 I've never really seen anything quite like Rothenburg.
 It's pure magic -- the ultimate walled city adorned with pastel gabled cottages, flowers spilling from window boxes, and wrought iron hanging signs.

 If you're driving like me, park right outside the town limits at the Stadtwerke.
 Then get lost in the medieval streets.
 Hike up the Rathaus Tower (pay at the top) for panoramic views.
 Or stroll the City Walls where you'll get a bird's eye view of the famous Blacksmith Shop.

 Take in the intriguing Medieval Crime Museum, which exhibits creative torture devices and shame masks from the Middle Ages.
 It sounds grisly, I know, but it's a must see museum in Rothenburg for history buffs.
 I found it fascinating.

 If you want some lunch, I highly recommend the Cafe Einzigartig, away from the madding crowd on a quaint side street.
 You should also try Rothenburg's specialty the Schneeball, a sugar-covered fried pastry concoction.
 You'll see it in all the bakeries.
 I can't say I really recommend it, but tasted it in the name of local culture.

 Rothenburg ob der Tauber, view from the Rathaus which is a steep and perilous climb